Narrator: I'm the narrator.

-Oh, well, please, for goodness' sakes, narrate me down from here.
+Tigger: Oh, well, please, for goodness' sakes—narrate me down from here!

-.
-This extends to comedic examples of disgruntled villains attacking or abducting the narrator and attempting to take his place in order to make life miserable for the heroes.
+Hilarity Ensues if the narrator in question is particularly snarky or critical of the characters' actions.
+This often results in the narrator arguing with the characters like a sort of Dungeon Master.
+This extends to comedic examples of disgruntled villains attacking or abducting the narrator and attempting to take their place in order to make life miserable for the heroes.

 - Hayate the Combat Butler's narrator is interactive, both arguing with the main characters and at one point being pinned as the culprit during the Murder Mystery episode.

 - Not quite as surreal in the manga, but the narration boxes appear often in the early chapters and are yelled at by the characters for unflattering descriptions, annoy characters by comically oversimplifying their thoughts or motives, and was even threatened physically by Hinagiku once (when the source of the narration apparently occupied a nearby clock) and once changed Maria's description mid-panel as Maria was holding a rather large kitchen knife at the time.

 - The narration boxes in general have been used less as the series has gone on, but typically pop up again when the story focuses on Hayate and/or Hinagiku, who are among the few characters that still interact with the boxes.

 - The narrator of Negima!? (the second Negima anime) often talks with the cast.